Siloam Springs, Gentry County, Missouri

-Siloam Springs is an unincorporated community in northeast Gentry County, in the U.S. state of Missouri.
+Siloam Springs is an extinct hamlet in northeast Gentry County, in the U.S. state of Missouri.

 The community is located on Missouri Route DD one mile south of the Gentry-Worth county line.
 Big Muddy Creek flows past the south side of the community.
 Denver is 3.5 miles to the northwest in Worth County.

 History

 Various names were Areola Springs, Free Water, Gara, Siloam, and Siloam City.
 The name may be derived from the ancient site of Siloam in Jerusalem.